Advanced SPSS training

-The course covers univariate and bivariate descriptive statistics, as well as inferential bivariate analyses such as t-tests, anova and Chi-square.
+The course covers univariate and bivariate descriptive statistics, inferential bivariate analyses such as t-tests, anova and Chi-square; and multivariate linear regression.

 Since it can be challenging to successfully collect data that lends itself to these approaches, a significant theme in the course will be the evaluation of how appropriate multivariate regression models are for the analysis of the participants’ data.